hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## Download the bugs and fixes from sources

 **NOTE 1:**
+We provide the pre-baked dataset used in our study, which can be found in the `data/` directory.
-If you do not want to re-download the bugs from the sources and re-create the bug dataset, you can go directly to the next section ("Step-by-Step Instructions").
+If you want to re-download the bugs from the sources and create the bug dataset on your own, please continue reading this section.
+Otherwise,
+you can go directly to the next section ("Step-by-Step Instructions").

 To download and re-construct the initial dataset described in